Definition of gage

 less common spelling of gauge

-1a : a measurement (as of linear dimension) according to some standard or system: such as (1) : the distance between the rails of a railroad (2) : the size of a shotgun barrel's inner diameter nominally expressed as the number of lead balls each just fitting that diameter required to make a pound a 12-gauge shotgun (3) : the thickness of a thin material (as sheet metal or plastic film) (4) : the diameter of a slender object (as wire or a hypodermic needle) (5) : the fineness of a knitted fabric expressed by the number of loops per unit widthb : dimensions, sizec : measure 1 surveys are a gauge of public sentiment
+1a : a measurement (as of linear dimension) according to some standard or system: such as (1) : the distance between the rails of a railroad (2) : the size of a shotgun barrel's inner diameter nominally expressed as the number of lead balls each just fitting that diameter required to make a pound a 12-gauge shotgun (3) : the thickness of a thin material (such as sheet metal or plastic film) (4) : the diameter of a slender object (such as wire or a hypodermic needle) (5) : the fineness of a knitted fabric expressed by the number of loops per unit widthb : dimensions, sizec : measure 1 surveys are a gauge of public sentiment

 2 : an instrument for or a means of measuring or testing: such asa : an instrument for measuring a dimension or for testing mechanical accuracyb : an instrument with a graduated (see 3graduate 2a) scale or dial for measuring or indicating quantity